tasmanwebsolutions/htaccess_for_codeigniter/readme.md

 	4: And replace $config['index_page'] = '';

 	5: Choose your .htaccess file, And then place in the main directory.
-Don't touch the application folder .htaccess

-	6: Do not touch the htaccess in application folder.
+	6: Do not touch the htaccess file in application folder.

 	7: You may need to configure your routes in application/config/routes.php